webaware/eway-payment-gateway/readme.txt

 * **WP eCommerce**: the eWAY transaction number and the bank authcode are shown under Billing Details when you view the sales log for a purchase in the WordPress admin.
 * **WooCommerce**: the eWAY transaction number and the bank authcode are shown in the Custom Fields block when you view the order in the WordPress admin.
+* **Event Espresso**: the eWAY transaction number and the bank authcode are shown in the Payment Details block when you view the transaction in the WordPress admin.
 * **Events Manager**: from the Payment Gateways menu item or the Bookings menu item, you can view a list of transactions; the eWAY transaction ID is shown in the Transaction ID column, and the authcode in the Notes column.
 * **Another WordPress Classifieds Plugin**: not available yet